Reem Alsalem: Transgender people

 Alsalem has promoted gender-critical views.
 Legal scholar Sandra Duffy cites Alsalem's promotion of gender-critical views as a prominent instance of anti-gender lobbying against transgender rights in the United Kingdom, observing that her intervention, made eleven days after the United Nations Independent Expert on sexual orientation and gender identity warned of the hostile climate facing transgender people, seemed intended as a pointed rebuttal.
 Feminist scholar Mariana Meriqui Rodrigues described Alsalem as an anti-trans actor within the UN system who has "consistently argued for further barriers and restrictions on legal gender recognition that undercut the rights of transgender individuals".
 Legal scholars Tamsin Phillipa Paige and Claerwen O'Hara describe Alsalem as part of an increasingly aggressive anti-queer and transphobic movement that is now active also in legal circles.
+Her work has been denounced by hundreds of human rights and medical groups as an abuse of her position.

 In 2023 Alsalem attended the gender-critical FiLiA conference amid protests against the conference.
 The same year, an open letter published by the Association for Women's Rights in Development (AWID), endorsed by over 550 NGOs and women's groups, accused her of being "anti-trans", which she denies.
 In July, legal scholar Jens Theilen said that Alsalem "is using women's rights as a tool to undermine trans rights" and considered her actions "a stark example of individual politics furthering rather than contesting oppression", citing the AWID letter.

 In 2025 Alsalem said she has faced "relentless" opposition from governments, international organizations and civil society over her trans-related views, and that those critics had called her regressive, racist, transphobic, and fascist.
 The Catholic Zenit News Agency also wrote that Alsalem has been "ostracized by the global women's rights establishment" because she opposes "gender ideology", and that she has faced strong criticism both from women's organizations and within the UN system for her views on trans people.

 In January 2024, Alsalem criticised the composition of a World Health Organization (WHO) committee, saying that most committee members had "strong, one-sided views in favour of promoting hormonal gender transition and legal recognition of self-asserted gender" and that none of them was an expert in adolescent development.
 In February, she opposed the Gender Recognition Reform (Scotland) Bill and claimed it could "open the door for violent males".
-Her views were disputed by the United Nations Independent Expert on sexual orientation and gender identity, Victor Madrigal-Borloz, and the spokesperson for the United Nations High Commissioner for Human Rights who said that "everyone (...) should have access to legal recognition of their gender identity based on self-identification."
+Her views were disputed by the United Nations Independent Expert on sexual orientation and gender identity, Victor Madrigal-Borloz, and the spokesperson for the United Nations High Commissioner for Human Rights who said that "everyone [...] should have access to legal recognition of their gender identity based on self-identification."
 Six feminist organizations in Scotland—Engender, JustRight Scotland, Scottish Women's Rights Centre, Scottish Women's Aid, Amnesty International Scotland and Rape Crisis Scotland—also expressed disappointment by Alsalem's comments, accusing her of failing to speak with Scottish human rights or feminist organisations before her statements.